mrhenryyu/minimal-mistakes/_pages/jekyll.md

 tags: [Jekyll, Guide]
 comments: true
 header:
-    overlay_image: teaser_1.jpg
+    overlay_image: bamboo.jpg

 ---

-# How to write a Jekyll Article
+# How to write a Blog Post using Jekyll

 Good morning,